At a glance

 The Railway Carriage - Lochawe

-The Railway Carriage, on the shores of Loch Awe, originally ran on the London to Edinburgh main line.
+Located on the shores of Loch Awe, the carriage originally ran on the London to Edinburgh main line.
 It has been converted by an enthusiast into a delightful and unusual holiday home.
 Retaining as many original features as possible, it will provide visitors with an unforgettable holiday.

-Apart from the wonderful views, the small village of Lochawe has a hotel serving food and a post office/shop all within a very short walk.
+Apart from the wonderful views, the small village of Lochawe has the Ben Cruchan Inn an excellent pub serving good food and a post office/shop all within a very short walk.
 There are beautiful views over to Kilchurn Castle, one of the most photographed castles in Britain.
 One mile away by road.

 Within 20 miles there are a great many places of interest and things to do, including: cruises on Loch Etive, boat hire on lochs Awe and Etive, The Sea Life Centre, Oban chocolate factory, The Inverawe Smokery (with excellent facilities for families), Inveraray Castle and Jail, Oban Distillery and many other places.